How to extend your tax return deadline and avoid penalties

 If you live in California, Alabama, or Georgia, you have six more months to file your 2022 returns, extending the deadline to October 2023.

-In Mississippi and Arkansas, the new deadline is July 31st, 2023.
+In Mississippi and Arkansas, your deadline was July 31st, 2023.

-For New Yorkers in designated areas affected by storms, you have until May 15, 2023.
+For New Yorkers in designated areas affected by storms, you had until May 15, 2023.

 If you need to file an extension, do so as soon as possible so that it can be received before the April 18th deadline.
 If you wait until the last minute to file your tax return, you might waste valuable time figuring out your best tax strategy.

 Stressing about filing your taxes?
-Consider enlisting the help of a professional – LMC123’s tax experts make it easy!
+Consider enlisting the help of a professional – Louis Mamo & Company’s tax experts make it easy!
 With our team on your side, you’ll have peace of mind knowing that all the paperwork is taken care of and filed correctly.

-At LMC123, we offer expert help with last-minute filing—so there’s less stress and more savings.
+At Louis Mamo & Company, we offer expert help with last-minute filing—so there’s less stress and more savings.
 Contact us today to speak to one of our team members!